cassioliveiram/cassioliveiram/README.md

 ## Competencies and Intresting things

-- :computer: Actually I'm working as DevOps/SRE Engineer at [@iatlantico](https://www.instagram.com/iatlantico/) * We have positions.
+- :computer: Actually I'm working as DevOps/SRE Engineer at [@HP](https://www.linkedin.com/company/hp).
 - 🌱 I’m currently deep learning some stuffs to got the AWS Solutions Architect certification.
 SysOps is next step.
 - 💬 Ask me about anything inside DevOps World, I really appreciate help you.
 - 📫 How to reach me: